joshuaeh/TabularSolarForecast/README.md

 # SolarProphet

-Irradiance forecasting using a sky-camera.
+Irradiance forecasting using features extracted from a sky-camera

 ## General Information